rcornwell/sims/README.md

 # SEL32 Development Simulator

-This is a working copy of a simulator for the SEL Concept/32 computer.
-The current test version is for the SEL 32/27, 32/67, 32/87, 32/97 computers.
-Support for 32/55, 32/75, V6, and V9 computers may be added in the future.
+This is a working simulator for the SEL Concept/32 line of computers.
+The current test version is for the SEL 32/27, 32/67, 32/87, 32/97, V6, and V9 computers.
+Support for 32/55, and 32/75 computers may be added in the future.
 This simulator is co-authors with James C. Bevier.
 I did the initial parts of the simulator, James took it to a working simulator, I am assisting him in maintaining and enhancing the simulator.
 This simulator is running a test